Wool is the original High Tech fabric!

 Many of today’s outerwear companies are saying their poly-this or micro-that garments are more waterproof, windproof, but often at the cost of breathability.
 Dumb plastic fibers trap heat and sweat and odor, age poorly, and are often loud when using them.

-We wound up wet from the inside, from sweat, even in cold weather, and that is a disaster in the making.
+With synthetics, we often wound up wet from the inside from sweat, even in cold weather, and that is cause for serious trouble.

 People have used wool for a thousand years.
 Today, a new generation of hunters are learning how versatile this fiber can be.
 Wool can be spun and woven into a lightweight cloth, heavy fabric or something in between.

-Our Sleeping Indian® wool is an excellent insulator yet is also fairly water-resistant.
-Even when wet, our wool works to keep you warm which is a tremendous advantage to bow hunters who have to contend with bad weather.
+Our wool is an excellent insulator yet is also water-resistant.
+Even when wet, our wool works to keep you warm.

 Whether you’re navigating through dense conifer forests, slipping quietly through oak brush on a crisp winter morning, or waiting on-stand during an all-day drizzle, Sleeping Indian will keep you warm in cold weather while our woven wool provides the ultimate in silence.

-Lanolin is a natural anti-bacterial fatty substance, extracted from wool, used in ointments, cosmetics, waterproof coatings etc…
+Lanolin is present in wool and is a natural anti-bacterial fatty substance, used in ointments, cosmetics, waterproof coatings etc.

 The uneven surface, the scales of wool fiber prevent wool fabric from reflecting light well.
 Because wool accepts dye readily, you can have any pattern you want.

 Our wool and dyes are UV neutral.
 Think of a deer – it’s not wearing a real camo pattern, but tends to be invisible unless moving or silhouetted.
-Same as wool.
+This is similar to wool.